Subscribe to my Newsletter

 La Casita, Neuer Kamp 30, 20357 Hamburg (Schanzenviertel)

-If the typical fish sandwiches are too mundane for you, or if you are curious about a completely different variant, then I recommend a visit to the Blick Bar.
-Not only can you enjoy a beautiful view of Hamburg’s city center, you can also get to the Elbphilharmonie observation deck without waiting – because the Blick Bar is actually the house bar of The Westin Hamburg, whose rooms are located above the concert hall.
+If the typical fish sandwiches are too mundane for you, or if you’re curious to try something completely different, then I recommend a visit to the Blick Bar.
+Not only can you enjoy a beautiful view of the city of Hamburg here, you can also get to the viewing platform of the Elbphilharmonie without having to wait – because the Blick Bar is actually the house bar of The Westin Hamburg, whose rooms are located above the concert hall.

 Be sure to try the signature duo of a glass of champagne and a fish brioche and just take a break from sightseeing.
 And don’t worry, the Blick Bar is wonderfully unpretentious and relaxed despite all the luxury!